walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 > any effective procedure that pursues the solution of a problem by means of a predetermined sequence of actions, or steps.

 In the last lesson we called the **bag of words** model an epistimelogy of texts, a way of understanding texts that might be different from what you were familiar with.
 You might think about an algorithm like an applied epistemology.
 We take this way of understanding texts and use it to produce some readings or results.
 More specifically, we write a program that takes this way of reading texts and gives us something that we can then interpret.
+In the case of the kind of topic modeling we will focus on, that algorithm is usually **Latent Dirichlet Allocation (LDA)**

 # How to interpret